3. Getting started with transformations

 Now that we've adjusted Fastly IO's default settings, we can take a look at query string parameters.
 We'll use these to unlock the most powerful Fastly IO features.
 As discussed earlier, query string parameters are added to the end of the image path, like this:

-We can also use our web browser to manually test query string parameters.
+We can use our web browser to manually test query string parameters.
 Let's start by loading a source image from our Taco Labs website:

 After we paste that address into our web browser's address bar, we'll see the full size image with dimensions of 5,858 by 3,905 pixels, as shown below.